Welcome to “A Day in the Life!” where you can get to know our residents and see into their daily life.

 Why did you want to be a pediatrician?

-What have you liked best about being a resident at Connecticut Children's?
+What have you liked best about your intern year at Connecticut Children's so far?

 What do you enjoy doing outside of the hospital?